OpenMDAO/OpenMDAO-Procedures/release/index.rst

     release build -b -v <version>

+First, you should update the OpenMDAO/OpenMDAO-Framework master branch from the current dev branch.
+Then update your local repo's master branch accordingly.
+While the release is being built and tested, you should request that no new merges be made to the dev branch.
+Once you have built and locally tested your updated master, build the release.

 After executing the command, a ``rel_<version>`` directory containing all OpenMDAO distribution packages and docs will exist in the current directory.
 Also, a new branch named ``release_<version>`` will exist in the local OpenMDAO-Framework repository.